Cunimund: Rule

 Cunimund succeeded Thurisind as king.
 According to multiple sources, the former king had been Cunimund's own father, and the enmity that both had for the Lombards was allegedly partly a result of Alboin's murder of Cunimund's brother (Thurisind's son), Turismod.

 Open war with the Lombards, now led by Alboin, began again in 565.
-Cunimund appealed to the new Byzantine emperor, Justin II, for help and promising Sirmium in return.
+Cunimund appealed to the new Byzantine emperor, Justin II, for help, promising Sirmium in return.
 Justin accepted, and the Gepids had a temporary advantage, even though Cunimund failed to release Sirmium after all.

 The Lombards later formed an alliance with the Avars.
-Cunimund made the same offer to Justin II as he had before, and this time when Justin accepted, the Gepid king handed Sirmium over to the Byzantines.
+Cunimund made the same offer to Justin II as he had before, and this time, when Justin accepted, the Gepid king handed Sirmium over to the Byzantines.
 As it turned out, however, the Byzantine troops neglected to join the Gepids in their fight but kept Sirmium, and although the Avars did not show up either, the Lombards soundly defeated Cunimund's forces in 567.
 According to the writings of Paul the Deacon, Alboin killed the defeated king and had his skull converted into a drinking cup known as a scala or patera.
-But, Lombards were forced going to Italy by Avars in 568.
-Thus, territories of Gepid Kingdom were ruled by them.
+But, the Lombards were forced to go to Italy by the Avars in 568.
+Thus, territories of the Gepid Kingdom were ruled by them.

 After the Gepids’ defeat, Alboin forced Cunimund’s daughter Rosamund into marrying him.
 Paul the Deacon reports that, during a feast in Verona, Alboin asked Rosamund to have a drink with her father, actually forcing her to drink from his skull.
 Humiliated, Rosamund later got her revenge by having Alboin murdered in his sleep.